 This theory is based on the assumption that entrepreneurial development is the result of various economic motivations.

-Hence, the individuals enter into the industrial field with the aim of maximum utilization of economic opportunities available within the economy and the market.
+Hence, individuals enter into the industrial field with the aim of maximum utilization of economic opportunities available within the economy and the market.

-11. Entrepreneurial Disposition Theory
+19. Entrepreneurial Disposition Theory

-Entrepreneurial disposition theory of entrepreneurship development has been propounded by T.V.S.
+The entrepreneurial disposition theory of entrepreneurship development has been propounded by T.V.S.
 Rao.

 His assumption is courageous Entrepreneurial disposition is very important for entrepreneurial development.